Skip to main content

 What is a common cold?

-In the UK it has been estimated that the average adult will suffer from 2-4 colds per annum with some people having considerably more such as asthmatics.
-The symptoms of a cold usually clear up within 2 weeks although in some cases they can last longer.
-This means that over the course of a lifetime we spend approximately 2.5 years battling the symptoms of a cold!
-It is not surprising that it is called a common cold given that there are more than 200 viruses identified that can result in a cold.
+The average UK adult suffers from 2-4 colds each year, with some people, such as asthmatics, having considerably more.
+The symptoms of a cold usually clear up within 2 weeks, although in some cases can last longer.
+This means that over the course of a lifetime we spend approximately 2.5 years battling the symptoms of one of the over 200 viruses that can cause a cold.

-Zinc and the immune system - the advantage of the lozenge
+Zinc and the immune system – how zinc lozenges help

 Zinc acetate – why this specific form and at what dose?